EXCLUSIVE: 'THE POWER OF NOYE' Ex-detective's claim 'corrupt cops led gunman to protected witness'

 He said: "They should not be told where it is, so this can only have been leaked to them.

 Mr Grant had to be moved straight to a new address.
-It was an army barracks up north with armed guards, he said.

-Mr Matthews said he reported his concerns to superiors about possible police corruption in connection with Noye, but nothing appeared to be done.
+Frank said he reported his concerns to superiors about possible police corruption in connection with Noye, but nothing appeared to be done.

 In 1995, Noye was not long out of prison after serving eight years of a 14-year sentence he received in 1986 for handling stolen goods from the Brink's-Mat robbery.

-Mr Matthews said: "Within a couple of years Noye managed to swing it with the prison authorities for Mr grant to have day release.
+Frank said: "Within a couple of years Noye managed to swing it with the prison authorities for Mr grant to have day release.

 The plan was to use corrupt British Telecom technicians to tap into phone lines that linked cash machines to banks' computers.